 In 2002 Kabir was initiated into yet another immersion study when the SUV he was driving across the majestic Arizona countryside lost a rear tire and sent him tumbling down the highway and into the life conditions of a spinal cord injury and quadriplegia.
 True to his spirit, he promptly began to relate to this condition as a great teacher and it has continued to enrich his life ever since.

-In addition to his vast personal and in-depth experience working with himself and others, Kabir holds formal certifications from Pacific Integral for their world-famous Generating Transformative Change program as well as the MIT Sloan Leadership program, U.Lab: Transforming Business, Society, And Self.
+In addition to his vast personal and in-depth experience working with himself and others, Kabir holds formal certifications from Pacific Integral for their world-famous GTC (Generating Transformative Change) program as well as the MIT Sloan Leadership program, U.Lab: Transforming Business, Society, And Self.

 David Clemmons —